QingyuanYuu/aria_mujoco_teleop/README.md

         └── meshes/                     # Robot mesh files
 ```

+### Module Architecture

+The codebase is organized into modular components for better maintainability and extensibility:

+- **`hand_tracking.py`**: Manages hand pose state, callbacks, and landmark extraction from Aria device
+- **`stream_receiver.py`**: Handles HTTP server setup and stream reception from Meta Aria glasses
+- **`visualization.py`**: Provides functions for drawing hand skeleton and markers in MuJoCo viewer
+- **`ik_solver.py`**: Implements position-based inverse kinematics using Damped Least Squares (DLS)
+- **`utils.py`**: Contains utility functions for coordinate transformations
+- **`aria_follow_mujoco.py`**: Main orchestration script that coordinates all modules

 ## How It Works

+The system follows a modular pipeline:

-1. **Hand Tracking Stream**: The script starts an HTTP server that receives hand tracking data from the Meta Aria device.
-The hand tracking callback updates a shared state with wrist position, palm position, and 21-point hand landmarks.
+1. **Hand Tracking Stream** (`stream_receiver.py` + `hand_tracking.py`):
+   - The stream receiver module starts an HTTP server that receives hand tracking data from the Meta Aria device
+   - The hand tracking callback (`hand_tracking.py`) updates a thread-safe shared state with wrist position, palm position, and 21-point hand landmarks

+2. **Coordinate Mapping** (`utils.py`):
-2. **Coordinate Mapping**: On first confident hand detection, the system establishes a mapping between the device coordinate frame and the MuJoCo world frame.
-This mapping includes:
+   - On first confident hand detection, the system establishes a mapping between the device coordinate frame and the MuJoCo world frame
+   - This mapping includes:
      - Origin calibration (device wrist position → robot end-effector position)
      - Axis transformations (optional flipping via `--flip-x`, `--flip-y`, `--flip-z`)
      - Scaling (via `--scale` parameter)

-3. **Target Smoothing**: Hand position updates are smoothed using exponential moving average (EMA) to reduce jitter and provide stable control.
+3. **Target Smoothing**:
+   - Hand position updates are smoothed using exponential moving average (EMA) to reduce jitter and provide stable control

+4. **Inverse Kinematics** (`ik_solver.py`):
-4. **Inverse Kinematics**: The system uses a damped least squares (DLS) IK solver to compute joint angles that position the end-effector at the target location.
-The IK runs iteratively each frame to track the moving target.
+   - The system uses a damped least squares (DLS) IK solver to compute joint angles that position the end-effector at the target location
+   - The IK runs iteratively each frame to track the moving target

+5. **Visualization** (`visualization.py`):
-5. **Visualization**: Optionally, the hand skeleton (21 landmarks with edges) can be visualized in the MuJoCo viewer, transformed to the same coordinate space as the robot.
+   - Optionally, the hand skeleton (21 landmarks with edges) can be visualized in the MuJoCo viewer
+   - Hand markers are transformed to the same coordinate space as the robot for intuitive feedback

 ## Model Information